Getting to know the Dumb Friends League…

 Abused and neglected horses, ponies, donkeys and mules that have been removed from their owners by law enforcement officials were able to find the rehabilitation, care, training and new loving homes they needed when the Dumb Friends League Harmony Equine Center opened in Franktown in 2012.

 The year 2017 was a big one for the League.
-The Dumb Friends League Solutions – Spay/Neuter Clinic opened in Denver to provide free spay/neuter surgeries for all cats to reduce pet overpopulation.
+The Dumb Friends League Veterinary Hospital at Yuma opened in Denver to provide free spay/neuter surgeries for all cats to reduce pet overpopulation.
 And, we embarked on a major renovation and construction project at the Leslie A. Malone Center.
-The $40 million Building a Better Way Home project and capital campaign upgrades the oldest and most heavily used parts of the facility while expanding and enhancing other critical areas of the shelter.
-When completed, the new, state-of-the-art shelter will provide the architecture and infrastructure to exponentially increase our collective impact on animal care, treatment and well being for years to come.
+The $40 million Building a Better Way Home project and capital campaign upgraded the oldest and most heavily used parts of the facility while expanding and enhancing other critical areas of the shelter.
+The state-of-the-art shelter provides the architecture and infrastructure to exponentially increase our collective impact on animal care, treatment and well-being for years to come.

 As history shows, the League has always had its pulse on animal welfare needs.
 When the demand for veterinary services to underserved pets increased dramatically, the organization was ready to help.
-In 2018, the Dumb Friends League Solutions–Veterinary Hospital opened in Denver to prevent and alleviate suffering in pets whose caretakers would otherwise be unable to provide this care.
+In 2018, the Dumb Friends League Veterinary Hospital at Yuma opened in Denver to prevent and alleviate suffering in pets whose caretakers would otherwise be unable to provide this care.

 The Dumb Friends League is poised to build on the legacy of its organization’s strengths and commitment to end pet homelessness and animal suffering.
 We’re proud of our history, community and the good we all do together.